Additional information on transgender

 Also, playing with toys of the opposite sex is much more likely to be a indicator of future

 homosexuality rather than a transgender identity.
 Since adult homosexuals are perhaps 8 times more common (5% compared to 0.6%) than

 transgender adults, the toy symptom by itself is probably not a good indicator of

 Options available to transgender persons:

-Various forms of counseling have had a zero success rate at converting transgender individuals into cisgender persons.
+Various forms of counseling have had a zero success rate at converting youth and adult transgender individuals into cisgender persons.
 A transgender person's mind apparently cannot be changed to harmonize with their genetic

 gender through therapy.
-The only successful treatment found to date to harmonize their mind and body of transgender older youths and adults is the gender reassignment process.
+The only successful treatment found to date to harmonize the mind and body of transgender older youths and adults is the gender confirmation process.
 The full process may involve:

 ||Extensive evaluation and counseling, typically by two psychologists or